Chenopodium album: Pest control

-Uses and consumption
+Uses

 Nutrition

-Raw lamb's quarters are 84% water, 7% carbohydrates, 4% protein, and 1% fat (table).
-In a 100 gram reference amount, lamb's quarters provide 43 calories, and are a rich source (20% or more of the Daily Value, DV) of protein, vitamin C (96% DV), vitamin A (73% DV), riboflavin (37% DV), vitamin B6 (21% DV), manganese (37% DV), and calcium (31% DV), with several other dietary minerals in lesser amounts (table).
+Raw lamb's quarters are 84% water, 7% carbohydrates, 4% protein, and 1% fat.
+In a 100 gram reference amount, lamb's quarters provide 43 kilocalories, and are a rich source (20% or more of the Daily Value, DV) of vitamin C (96% DV), vitamin A (73% DV), riboflavin (37% DV), vitamin B6 (21% DV), manganese (37% DV), and calcium (31% DV), with several other dietary minerals in lesser amounts.

-Culinary use
+Culinary uses

-The leaves and young shoots may be eaten raw or cooked as a leaf vegetable, but should be eaten in moderation due to high levels of oxalic acid.
+The young shoots may be eaten raw or cooked.
+The leaves are preferably cooked.

 The flower buds and flowers can also be eaten cooked.
 Each plant produces tens of thousands of black seeds.
 Quinoa, a closely related species, is grown specifically for its seeds.
 The Zuni people cook the young plants' greens.

 Archaeologists analysing carbonized plant remains found in storage pits and ovens at Iron Age, Viking Age, and Roman sites in Europe have found its seeds mixed with conventional grains and even inside the stomachs of Danish bog bodies.

-In India, the plant is called bathua and found abundantly in the winter season.
-The leaves and young shoots of this plant are used in dishes such as soups, curries, and paratha-stuffed breads, common in North India.
-The seeds or grains are used in phambra or laafi, gruel-type dishes in Himachal Pradesh, and in mildly alcoholic fermented beverages such as soora and ghanti.
-In Haryana state, the "bathue ka raita" i.e. the raita (yogurt dip) made with bathua, is very popular in winters.
-Bathua seeds also double up for rice and dal.
-Napoleon Bonaparte is said to have once relied on bathua seeds to feed his troops during lean times.
+In India, the plant is called bathua and is found abundantly in the winter season.
+The leaves and young shoots of this plant are used in dishes such as soups, curries, and paratha – stuffed breads, common in North India.
+The seeds or grains are used in phambra, gruel-type dishes in Himachal Pradesh, and in mildly alcoholic fermented beverages such as soora and ghanti.
+In Haryana state, the "bathue ka raita" i.e. the raita (yogurt accompaniment) made with bathua, is commonly eaten in winters.

 In Nepal, it is known as bethe or bethu.
-It is used to make dish known as saag.
-The leaves are stir fried with spices, chilly and diced garlic.
-A fermented dish known as masaura is also made by dipping the leaves in a lentil batter with spices and then dried in sun for some days.
+It is used to make a dish known as saag.
+The leaves are stir-fried with spices, chilli and diced garlic.
+A fermented dish known as masaura is also made by dipping the leaves in a lentil batter with spices and then drying them in sun for some days.
 The fermented masaura can be made into a curry and served with rice.
-It is also used to make an instant salad-style-achaar and chutneys.